 Hypochondria, also known as Health Anxiety, needs to be taken seriously.
-This page provides a comprehensive guide to health anxiety, explaining what it is, what causes it, and signs and symptoms.
+This page provides the following:

-Note: The term hypochondria or hypochondriac is no longer used as a diagnosis.
+Note: The term hypochondria or hypochondriac is no longer used to diagnose.
 The manual, which clinicians use to diagnose conditions, The Diagnostic and Statistical Manual of Mental Disorder (shortened to DSM) removed hypochondriasis in the most recent 5th edition1 (DSM5) and replaced it with Illness Anxiety Disorder.